nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

 ## T-shirt contest

 I also submitted something to the T-shirt contest, which couldn't even make it to the top 10. 🤪 But it was fun, which is all that matters in Code in Place.
+After all, I wasn't even serious when I decided to give it a try!

 ![My t-shirt design]({{ site.baseurl }}/assets/images/posts/2021-05-22-my-t-shirt-design.jpg)